Just like sports, barbecuing and smoking takes practice. No one does it perfectly the first time.

 Now, if you’re planning on barbecuing in a pit or using an offset smoker, you should use logs.
 These full-sized pieces of wood are suitable for larger areas.
 Logs produce smoke, but they are also part of the fuel source, creating heat from burning.

 The size of the wood matters and this article will focus on how to smoke using wood chips.
-We will follow up with the articles on smoking with chunks and logs soon.
+We will follow up with articles on smoking with chunks and logs soon.
+And yes, wood chips are traditionally used in electric smokers for the main part, but they can also be used in other types of smokers as you will soon see.

 Now that we are talking about wood chips, and before getting into step-by-step of smoking with wood chips, we should first tackle the most common topic that comes up in discussions of smoking with wood chips: